A SIMPLE GUIDE TO OVERCOME DISTRACTIONS

 If you can't ignore a distraction, what should you do?

-void – very often a distraction is predictable.
+Avoid – very often a distraction is predictable.
 Avoid getting into the same situation at all in the future.

-lter – change the task what you have to do, to something that doesn’t require a high focus right now.
+Alter – change the task what you have to do, to something that doesn’t require a high focus right now.

-– accept the distraction if it is just temporary and encounter with noise control or patience until it’s over.
+Accept – accept the distraction if it is just temporary and encounter with noise control or patience until it’s over.

-– adapt to the new situation and leave the room, the apartment or try to eliminate the distraction with a conversation (yes, it’s hard to have a conversation with the construction down the street).
+Adapt – adapt to the new situation and leave the room, the apartment or try to eliminate the distraction with a conversation (yes, it’s hard to have a conversation with the construction down the street).